aberr419/FinVestment/README.md

 # FinVestment
-Web app to aid in investing
+Dummy app to practice configuring webpack in a .Net MVC application